hsiupinggay/capstone-frontend/README.md

 # KEEP

 KEEP is a healthcare app made for families who are collectively taking care of their sick family members.
-It takes away the administrative hassle of coordinating medical visits, medicine refills and keeping updated with the patient's medical situation.
+It takes away the administrative hassle of coordinating medical visits, keeping track of medicine refills and allows for easy sharing of patient's medical details with family members.

 ## Features